A theoretical model for power generation via liquid crystal elastomers: Energy conversion

 \section{Energy conversion}

-In our analysis, at state (A), the LCE dielectric is considered either in its natural configuration or pre-stretched perpendicular or parallel to the nematic director, so that the surface area is increased and the distance between plates is reduced, hence the initial capacitance increases.
-In all these cases, the LCE is then actuated by illumination or heating.
+At state (A), the LCE dielectric is considered either in its natural configuration or pre-stretched perpendicular or parallel to the nematic director, so that the surface area is increased and the distance between plates is reduced, hence the initial capacitance increases.
+In all cases, the LCE can be actuated by illumination or heating.

-Assuming $\mu\ll\mu_{n}$, the energy functions $\mathcal{W}^{(el)}$ and $\mathcal{W}^{(ms)}$ described by equations \eqref{NLC:eq:Wel:cp:nh} and \eqref{NLC:eq:Wms:cp}, respectively, can be treated separately, and the equilibrium scalar order parameter $Q$ obtained by minimising the function $\mathcal{W}^{(ms)}$.
-Experiments on photo-thermal shape changes in LCEs were reported in \cite{Finkelmann:2001:FNPW,Yu:2003:YN}.
-A general theoretical model for photo-mechanical responses in nematic-elastic rods is presented in \cite{Goriely:2022:GMM}.
-Various light-induced mechanical effects were reviewed in \cite{Ambulo:2020:etal,McCracken:2020:etal,Warner:2020,Wen:2020:etal}.
+Assuming $\mu\ll\mu^{(ms)}$, the energy functions $\mathcal{W}^{(el)}$ and $\mathcal{W}^{(ms)}$ described by equations \eqref{NLC:eq:Wel:cp:nh} and \eqref{NLC:eq:Wms:cp}, respectively, can be treated separately, and the equilibrium scalar order parameter $Q$ obtained by minimising the function $\mathcal{W}^{(ms)}$.
+Experimental results on photo-thermal shape changes in LCEs are reported in \cite{Finkelmann:2001:FNPW,Guo:2022:etal,Yu:2003:YN}.
+In \cite{Goriely:2022:GMM}, a general theoretical model for photo-mechanical responses in nematic-elastic rods is presented.
+Photoactive LCE beams under illumination are modelled in \cite{Norouzikudiani:2023:NLDeS}.
+Reviews of various light-induced mechanical effects can be found in \cite{Ambulo:2020:etal,McCracken:2020:etal,Warner:2020,Wen:2020:etal}.